Crispin-Barnes-QI-Group/Minimal-state-preparation-times-for-silicon-spin-qubits-source-code/README.md

 > **Warning:** We expect the data collection scripts to take several weeks to months to run on CPUs with approximately 64 cores.

-> **Warning:** The data collection scripts likely need more than 50 GB RAM (or SWAP) to store the intermediate data.
+> **Warning:** The data collection scripts likely need more than 50 GB of RAM (or SWAP) to store the intermediate data.
 The exact memory requirements have not been benchmarked.
-That said the data was collected on a device with 2 TB of RAM.
+That said, the data was collected on a device with 2 TB of RAM.

 Alternatively, all of the data can be collected in series by executing
 ```bash
 python scripts/data_collection/collect_all_data.py
 ```
 in the root directory of this repository.
-Alternatively, if you only wish to collect the data for Figure ``X`` in our article then you can execute
+Alternatively, if you only wish to collect the data for Figure ``X`` in our article, then you can execute
 ```bash
 # Replace X with the figure number
 python scripts/data_collection/figure_X.py